loanmir/MathOpt_Paper/exam.md

 - Route 14, 18, 25, 26 changed distances to be consistent with model (all the distances are equal now)
 - Added all conncetions in the graph (stops 24-26 do not have connections for the routes we have chosen -> problem?)

+- Problem: when increasing the types of chargers we might get unfeasibility.
+Why???

 ### Questions